-Industry analysts and observers generally agree that a sudden jump in interest rate levels would be harmful to life insurers with interest-sensitive products as it could provide an impetus for abnormal products surrenders and withdrawals at the same time fixed debt securities held by insurers declined in value.
-Currently, a sudden increase in rates does not appear likely given the Federal Reserve's announced intention of maintaining a low interest rate environment for an extended period of time through their quantitative easing programs.
-At the same time, junk debt yields have fallen to record lows and junk bond issuance thus far in 2013 is off to the fastest pace to start a calendar year on record.
-Such frothy conditions are typical of asset bubble scenarios and definitely require monitoring.
+Industry analysts and observers generally agree that a sudden jump in interest rate levels would be harmful to life insurers with interest-sensitive products as it could provide an impetus for a potentially severe risk of disintermediation.
+Such an occurrence involves abnormal product surrenders and withdrawals at the same time fixed debt securities held by insurers declined in market value.
+If insurers were forced to sell investments at a loss to meet the demand for product surrenders and withdrawals, it would result in a degradation of capital.
+Currently, a sudden increase in rates does not appear likely given the tepid pace of economic expansion and the number of risks still present domestically and globally.
 It is uncertain what direction and at what pace interest rate movements may occur in the future and what impact, if any, such movements would have on the Company's business, results of operations, cash flows or financial condition.